DISCLOSURE: AS AN AMAZON ASSOCIATE I EARN FROM QUALIFYING PURCHASES. READ THE FULL DISCLOSURE FOR MORE INFO. ALL AFFILIATE LINKS ARE MARKED #ad

-Whether you are an indie filmmaker, YouTube vlogger, wedding videographer or someone who needs to record your next vacation with your family, you’re going to need a good camera to suit your needs.
+Whether you are an indie filmmaker, YouTube vlogger, wedding videographer, or someone who needs to record your next vacation with your family, you will need an excellent camera to suit your needs.

-And if you are in the market for a new video camera, you’ve probably discovered that there are plenty of options available.
+And if you are in the market for a new video camera, you’ve probably discovered many options.

-One of the most important decisions you’ll have to make is whether to buy a camcorder or a DSLR or a mirrorless camera.
+One of the most important decisions you’ll have to make is buying a camcorder, a DSLR, or a mirrorless camera.

-But which is the better choice for your needs – a camcorder or a digital camera like a DSLR?
+But which is better for your needs – a camcorder or a digital camera like a DSLR?

-The short answer is: camcorders are easier for filming long stretches at a time, smooth zooms and offer stronger audio options.
-DSLR and mirrorless cameras ultimately offer better photography possibilities as well as more flexibility and upgradability through features like interchangeable lenses.
+The short answer is that camcorders are easier for filming long stretches at a time, have smooth zooms, and offer stronger audio options.
+DSLR and mirrorless cameras ultimately offer better photography possibilities, flexibility, and upgradability through features like interchangeable lenses.

-In this article, we’ll take a closer look at pros and cons of each type and talk about how they each perform in some different scenarios like indie filmmaking, vlogging, weddings and much more.
+In this article, we’ll take a closer look at the pros and cons of each type and talk about how they each perform in different scenarios like indie filmmaking, vlogging, weddings, and much more.